Dannemann, N and Heimann, R. (2014). Social Media Mining with R, Kindle Edition: File Size: 1414 KB,

 "a broader and deeper capability for comprehending our surroundings --`catching on,' `making sense' of things, or `figuring out' what to do" (Ib.)one way to understand how people are creating their reality and predict it, is to investigate those sources of information and, when possible, the network of friends.

-The WWW with its 1.7 billion pages (worldwidewebsize.com) has become that source of information and a "place" to investigate the networks of friends on whom people is leaning for help and advice today.
+The WWW with its 1.7 billion pages (worldwidewebsize.com) has become that source of information and a "place" to investigate the networks of friends on whom people are leaning for help and advice today.
 The WWW, provides not only physical and tangible products but also ideas and perspectives.
 Baby Boomers and Millennials, people who were born between 1977 and 1995, equally search on the Web before making decisions (Bazaar Voice, 2012).
 While 71% of the Baby Boomers use the information collected to buy in stores, Millennials, who are constantly connected and highly dependent on social media, prefer to buy online (52%) (ib.).
 Actually, Millennials have more confidence in people's opinions about brands than they have on the information provided by companies (Ib).
 The Web, in short, is mentoring people in making sense of things, figuring out what to do, and catching on.
 Consequently, to understand, serve, and predict individuals working intelligence today, we need to mine the WWW.

 This is not an easy task because although there are a lot of information about mining text, in general, and the Web, this information, nevertheless, tends to focus on algorithms and model developments, which makes it a highly specialized information and out of reach of common people.
 Here is where Social Media Mining with R, written by Nathan Danemman and Richard Heimann, comes into play.
 This book offers us some insights about the theory behind mining the Web, specifically social media, suggests an open source and free software for doing it - R, as well as three case of studies from which we can grasp the procedure, all these in only 120 pages.